 The Centre has taken a NATO-orientated, interdisciplinary approach to its focus areas.
 The work of the Centre is based on extensive information exchange, co-operation with NATO and NATO states as well as academia and the private sector.

 Centre publishes a number of research articles and reports each year on various topics.
-Although Centre's research is available to download only on our Portal and NS WAN, it is possible to view the list of published articles here.
+Although Centre's research is available to download only on our Portal, it is possible to view the list of published articles here.

 Access to the Portal is open to the members of NATO and NATO-related entities, officials of the NATO countries and NATO CCD COE partner organisations.
 To sign up, write to portal -at- ccdcoe.org and provide following information: Name, affiliation, contact information.
 Please give at least 7 days for the processing of your request.
 The centre has a right to refuse access to the Portal.